Gris87/ngos/docs/1. Booting/2. First steps in the kernel/README.md

 ```

 We have the list of sections below:
-* .configure_code - located at zero offset.
+* .entry_point - located at zero offset.
 This section contains the first kernel instructions.
 * .asm_code - section for code written in Assembler.
 * .text - section for C++ code.
 * .rodata - section with string constants.